About Cass County

 - Recording fees for new documents vary by document type, with deeds typically costing $30 for the first page and $3 for each additional page.

 Some basic searches may be free, but obtaining copies of documents typically requires payment.
-Property tax records are maintained by the Cass County Treasurer's office at (269) 445-4457 and the Equalization Department at (269) 445-4440.
+Property tax records are maintained by Cass County Treasurer's office through the office the Equalization Department for Cass County maintains a GIS parcel viewer accessible online that provides property boundaries, tax information, ownership data, and property characteristics.
 This service allows citizens to view aerial imagery, zoning, and assessed values.

 To obtain certified copies of recorded documents, requesters must visit the Register of Deeds office in person or submit a written request by mail with specific document information including book and page number or liber and page reference.
 The office accepts cash, checks, and credit cards for payment.
 All records from 1831 to present are maintained, with older records available on microfilm and recent records digitized.